IRCAD/sight/libs/viz/qt3d/README.md

 ## Files

-- **IAdaptor**: provides behavior of Qt3D adaptor services.
+- **adaptor**: provides behavior of Qt3D adaptor services.
-- **IWindowInteractor**: defines an abstract class to manage Qt3D RenderWindow in a qt container.
+- **window_interactor**: defines an abstract class to manage Qt3D RenderWindow in a qt container.
 - **SRender**: renders a scene with Qt3D API.

 ### _CMake_